avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - Places reports on S3 bucket
 - Uses Athena to generate the report
 - Use QuickSight to generate graphs

+## AWS Simple Monthly Calculator

+Helps Customers & Prospects estimate their monthly AWS bill more efficiently

+- You can add services in different regions
+- Includes support for most AWS services
+- Include additional costs such as - **Data ingress / egress charges, storage charges, retrieval fees**
+- Support is also provided

 ## AWS Budgets